muzipiao/GMObjC/README.md

 Method 1: Upgrade the third party library using OpenSSL to version 1.1.1 or higher.
 GMObjC directly shares this OpenSSL library.
 There is no need to add an OpenSSL dependent library for GMObjC separately, just manually integrate GMObjC;

 Method 2: Compiling GMObjC into a dynamic library can resolve such conflicts.
-The dynamic library project is in the GMObjCFramework folder, open the project and execute `command + b` to compile it into a real machine/emulator version dynamic library, and merge as needed; you can also automatically compile GMObjC into a dynamic library through Carthage.
+You can automatically compile GMObjC into a dynamic library through Carthage.
 See the next step for specific operations.

 ### Carthage

 Carthage can automatically compile a third-party framework into a dynamic framework (Dynamic framework).
-If it is not installed, execute `brew update` and `brew install carthage` to install, and then create a file named Cartfile (similar to Podfile), edit and add The name of the compiled third party library is like `github "muzipiao/GMObjC"`, and then execute `carthage update`.
+If it is not installed, execute `brew update` and `brew install carthage` to install, and then create a file named Cartfile (similar to Podfile), edit and add The name of the compiled third party library is like `github "muzipiao/GMObjC"`, and then execute `carthage update --use-xcframeworks`.

 ```ruby
 # Install carthage